wonkatin/express-apis-omdb/readme.md

 # Bonuses

-* Add stars images to reflect the movie_id ratings
+* Add stars images to reflect the imdb ratings
 * Figure out what parameters are need to access the Rotten Tomato information, and display that information to the page

 ## Saving Faves Bonus